MSREnable/SightSign/README.md

 # Code Notes

 The application is a WPF .NET application written in C#, with C/C++ Arduino code for the uArm.
-Code for the uArm can be found in [robot](robot), while code for the WPF application can be found in [eyeSign](eyeSign).
+Code for the uArm can be found in [robot](robot), while code for the WPF application can be found in [SightSign](SightSign).
 The code is reasonably straight forward, and can be broken down into a few main parts:

 - Code to support inking, including loading and saving
 - Code to support talking to the robot arm